Resources

 Complete your research stack with Aidentified

-Most advisors who assess their research stack honestly find the same thing: the investment side is well-covered, and the prospect side is nearly empty.
 Aidentified is built specifically to fill that second half.
 It monitors 300M+ profiles continuously, surfaces wealth events across 16 event types, and maps relationship paths through 16B+ connections, all delivered inside the CRM the advisor already uses.
+Try Aidentified for free and see what the prospect intelligence side of your research stack looks like when it is actually built out.

-FAQs: Financial advisor research tools
+FAQs: financial advisor research tools

 What research tools do financial advisors use to monitor clients for life events?